seven1m/do-install-button/README.md

 ## Make your app installable with this tool

+First, a few of words of warning:

+* This is *very* experimental.
+I've literally only tested this with one config file for [one app](https://github.com/churchio/onebody).
+* I think this only works with Ubuntu, but may also work with Debian.

 Add a file named `app.yml` to the root of your project on GitHub, like so:

 ```yaml